Home

 Progesterone is included in HRT for post-menapousal women as it lowers the risk of uterine cancer.

 It now seems probable that apart from its obvious effect on the uterus, progesterone has many effects on other tissues in the body, some having nothing to do with sex and reproduction.
 For example increased libido and sex drive, and deeper sleep with more vivid dreams.
-The revised medical consensus is that progesterone is important since it is obviously part of the general hormonal cocktail in XX women, thus transsexual women are now recommended to take progesterone along with their oestrogen.
-Progesterone administered with oestrogen appears to help promote breast growth: oestrogen stimulates cell mitosis and growth of the ductal system, while lobular development and differentiation seems to be dependent on progesterone (breast fat accretion seems to require both).
-Progesterone consistently administered with oestrogen also seems to reduce the risk of fibrosis, cysts, and cancer from administration of oestrogen alone.
+The revised medical consensus is that progesterone is important since it is obviously part of the general hormonal cocktail in XX women, thus transsexual women are now recommended to take progesterone along with their Estrogen.
+Progesterone administered with Estrogen appears to help promote breast growth: Estrogen stimulates cell mitosis and growth of the ductal system, while lobular development and differentiation seems to be dependent on progesterone (breast fat accretion seems to require both).
+Progesterone consistently administered with Estrogen also seems to reduce the risk of fibrosis, cysts, and cancer from administration of Estrogen alone.

 Androgens